jvniorrr/jvniorrr/README.md

 ### 👋 Hello.
 I'm Junior and this is my Github.

-🎓 CS Student at Sacramento State University.
+🎓 Student at Sacramento State University.

 ### 💻 Currently Learning:
   - Java